100 years of FES – find out more

 In the non-public expert discussion of the Tiergarten Conference 2024, we will explore, with international experts from politics, academia and civil society, how Germany and Europe can contribute to promoting cooperation and solving conflicts worldwide in times of global disorder.

 In the evening, everyone will be invited to attend the public Tiergarten Talk with Lars Klingbeil and others, where we will discuss the question ‘The USA has voted.
 Implications for the Global South’.
-We will be joined by high-profile guests Indonesia, Ghana and Chile, among others.
+We will be joined by high-profile, international guests.

 Contact us